Ary Borges

-Ariadina Alves Borges (born 28 December 1999), known simply as Ary Borges, is a Brazilian professional footballer who plays as a forward for the National Women's Soccer League club Racing Louisville FC and the Brazil women's national team.
+Ariadina Alves Borges (born 28 December 1999), known simply as Ary Borges, is a Brazilian professional footballer who plays as a midfielder for Angel City FC of the National Women's Soccer League (NWSL) and the Brazil women's national team.

 Club career

 Ary Borges was born in São Luís, Maranhão but moved to São Paulo when she was ten years old.
 There she joined the youth team of Santos FC and was one of three girls who played alongside the boys.
 Her father signed a waiver indemnifying the club against legal action if she was injured in boys' football.
 At 11 years old she switched to Centro Olímpico and played in the girls' under-15 team, since there was no under-13s.